-Investments are reported at fair value.
+Investments are reported at fair value (except for fully benefit-responsive investment contracts, which are reported at contract value).
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 See Note 3 for a discussion of fair value measurements.